 Based on a study using symbolic codes, it was found that connotative meanings represent Jakarta as a city of urban culture in the first post on the Instagram account @jakarta_tourism.
-This can be seen from the use of white which is interpreted as a clean and bright building, the use of green which signifies the concept of sustainability, and the use of blue which signifies the dominance of urban minimalist architecture that surrounds Intiland Tower instead of M Bloc.
+This can be seen in white, interpreted as a clean and bright building.
+Green signifies the concept of sustainability.
+Meanwhile, blue signifies the dominance of minimalist urban architecture surrounding Intiland Tower instead of M Bloc.